mingokrb/sm64coopdx-autocomplete-acode/readme.md

 🚀 Usage

-1. Open a Svelte project in Acode (i.e., a folder containing svelte.config.js or svelte.config.cjs).

-2. Open any .svelte file.
+1. Open any .svelte file.

-3. The plugin will automatically detect that you are in a Svelte project and activate the Svelte completer.
+2. The plugin will automatically detect that you are in a Svelte project and activate the Svelte completer.

-4. Start typing in the editor, and you’ll see Svelte-specific completions.
+3. Start typing in the editor, and you’ll see Svelte-specific completions.

 ---